OldYuTou/LAN-SHELL/README.md

 - File browsing: List files/directories within a configured root (read-only listing)
 - One-shot command runner: `/api/run` streams output via SSE (restricted by an allowlist)
 - Persistent command sets: Stored in `data/command-sets.json` for sharing across devices
-- Mobile gestures: One-finger swipe sends arrow keys (cursor movement); two-finger tap copies the latest output; two-finger long-press triggers paste (falls back to a paste input modal if clipboard access is blocked)
+- Mobile gestures: One-finger swipe inside the terminal scrolls; one-finger swipe on the bottom blank area sends arrow keys (cursor movement); two-finger tap copies the latest output; two-finger long-press triggers paste (falls back to a paste input modal if clipboard access is blocked)
 - Toolbar enhancement: `UNDO` button sends `Ctrl+U` to clear the current input line (useful after accidental pastes)
 - Git page: Long-press the “Command Sets” button to open a Git page showing commit history (background color indicates pushed/unpushed; tap a commit to copy its hash; long-press a commit for Reset/Revert).
 For safety, opening Git page is blocked for root `.` and hidden directories.
   - Reset (soft/hard): Unpushed commits can be reset to any unpushed target; pushed commits can only be reset to the upstream HEAD (to sync local back to cloud)